4.2.34. MCPDFT

 FILEORB

-This keyword allows one to set a reference wave function file to be used instead of the default, which is the :file: JOBIPH file; in particular, one can use an :file: HDF5 file.
+This keyword allows one to set a reference wave function file to be used instead of the default, which is the JOBIPH file; in particular, one can use an HDF5 file.
 If a MC-PDFT calculation is to be followed by an MPSSI calculation for a reference DMRG wave function, please also add the keyword WJOB.
 Example: FileOrb = wavefunction.h5

 NAC